 If you need more gravy, feel free to add more water or coconut milk depending on how thick or thin you like the gravy to be

-Reduce the heat to minimum, close the lid and cook for about 20-30 minutes or until the chicken pieces are cooked through
+Reduce the heat to minimum, close the lid and simmer/cook for about 30 minutes to 1 hour or until the chicken pieces are tender and cooked through

 When serving, you can garnish with fresh Coriander or curry leaves